mrborges23/Bait-ER/README.md

 Sync files are specified in Kofler et al. (2011).
 Sync files contain <img src="https://render.githubusercontent.com/render/math?math=3+n">  columns with column 1 indicating the chromosome (reference contig), column 2 the indicating position (in the reference contig) and column 3 indicating the reference allele.
 The following <img src="https://render.githubusercontent.com/render/math?math=n">  columns have the sync entries for each replicate and time point in the form of `A:T:C:G:N:deletion` counts.
 Sync files originally do not have a header, but headers are accepted when specified in the control file (value `1`).

 An example sync file with 99 loci is provided to test Bait-ER.
-This data was taken from Burke et al. (2014):
+This data was taken from Barghi et al. (2019):

 ```
 chr  pos  ref  T0_R1           T0_R2           T0_R3           T0_R4